I am a Sudanese; from Nubian-Fadicca local nation/ tribe, resident in Khartoum, Sudan.

 If you would like to know dramatic details about me, here they are:

-I was born in Cairo, Egypt, from Sudanese parents.
+I was born in Cairo, Egypt, in 1956 from Sudanese parents.
 I grow up in Cairo and Khartoum.
 I obtained my B.Sc. degree from University of Khartoum.
 I worked as a civil structural engineer in Sudan for four years; and seven years in Saudi Arabia with a government department.
 I didn’t like it there but I needed the money.

 For six years after I returned to Sudan from Saudi Arabia, I failed to establish my own private housing company.
 I fled the Sudan twice for Eritrea; Zimbabwe; Botswana; and Zambia due to business, ethnic, religious, and political reasons.
 I failed during my exile to get any recognition as a refugee or even any temporary documents.
 My two exiles lasted for a total of eight years; I spent six years of them in prisons and one detention center without charges in Eritrea and Botswana.